Oval Learning projects

 • Better understanding of issues around sustainability in the local community

-Parental Engagement Project
+Parental Engagement

-The project is funded by Impact on Urban Health and is a partnership between The Social Innovation Partnership (TSIP), Your Story and Oval Learning
+The project is funded by Impact on Urban Health and is a partnership between The Social Innovation Partnership (TSIP), Your Story and Oval Learning.

-The project will support collaborative working across schools and partner organisations to share ideas, resources and expertise to fully support and facilitate the highest outcomes in attainment and aspirations for our pupils, parents, families, staff and local communities.
-The project focuses on schools that engage with parents, the wider community, and local organisations and will facilitate Parent Listening activities – giving parents a voice and a say on school matters and involvement in decision-making on issues that affect them.
+The project focuses on schools that engage with parents, the wider community, and local organisations and will facilitate Parent Listening activities; giving parents a voice and a say on school matters and involvement in decision-making on issues that affect them.
 This will enable schools to meet the needs of the communities they serve more effectively and respond to this within school policy.

-Positive Transitions
+Positive Transitions Sports and Movement

 High quality sports and movement coaching and mentoring to enhance fitness, skills, mental health and behaviour and build opportunities for a deprived and diverse community